VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 benefit from using the CQRS pattern.
 You should only use the pattern when you can identify clear business benefits from so doing.

-> Most people using CQRS (and Event Sourcing too) shouldn’t have done
+> Most people using CQRS (and Event Sourcing too) shouldn't have done
 > so.
 > Udi Dahan: [When to avoid CQRS][dahanavoid]